intel/intel-xai-tools/_sources/xai/index.md

 Explaination based on Algorithm
 ```

-Based on data alone, a similar state diagram is shown below, where a data-centric approach is used that leverages explainations that are tuned to image or text.
+Based on data alone, a similar state diagram is shown below, where a data-centric approach is used that leverages explanations that are tuned to image or text.
 Based on the model topology, these types of explanations would be added to object detection or nlp models.

 ```{mermaid}
 :caption: "Explainable Data{cite}`bennetot2021practical`"